Coayer/minutePing/README.md

 Before continuing with the next steps, read the [configuration documentation](#configuration) below.

-Visit http://micropython.org/webrepl/.
+Visit http://micropython.org/webrepl/ and keep the tab open.
 Browsers may redirect to HTTPS.
 If this happens, clear site data for micropython.org and navigate directly to the HTTP URL.

 Connect to the Wi-Fi network `minutePing` with password `pingpong`.